alvaradojl/fabric-deploy/README.md

 # Hyperledger Fabric Deployment

-Hyperledger fabric-deploy is an ansible project which deploys hybperledger fabric onto multiple physical or virtual servers.
+Hyperledger fabric deploy module is an ansible project which deploys hybperledger fabric onto multiple physical or virtual servers.

  - Provision virtual servers to participate in fabric network